ezysign/FrontEndTest/README.md

 Please provide the setup procedures or documentation if project needs some extra steps.

 # Your assignment will get chances to get accepted if
-- follow granular git commit [history](https://github.com/trein/dev-best-practices/wiki/Git-Commit-Best-Practices)
+- follow granular git commit history.Please refer [here](https://github.com/trein/dev-best-practices/wiki/Git-Commit-Best-Practices)
 - has good unit test

 Please Fork the repo and submit PR with title in following format